kevinyswong/kevinyswong.github.io/index.md

 white artist from the Upper West Side, it would have been all over the news."
 If she were white, all over the news indeed!
-Seven years later in the same city, Trisha Meili, who worked in corporate finance—but let me add the important detail—she's white— was raped in Central Park, and what a public outcry!
+Seven years later in the same city, Trisha Meili, who worked in corporate finance—but let me add the important detail—she's white—was raped in Central Park, and what a public outcry!
 What investigations, what litigations, what media coverage that even two decades afterwards people were still talking about it!
 Here's the reason: someone white is one of "us".
 When asked to talk about Theresa's death, curators and scholars